Faith-Led Somatic Intensives for Women in Leadership

 But somewhere inside, you may sense that something in your own story is asking for attention too.

-Not because you don’t value rest or discernment.
+Not because you don’t value rest.

 Over time, it can become difficult to imagine what real space for your own healing might even look like.